-The Higher Education Act was reauthorized by the enactment of the Higher Education Amendments of 1998 (Public Law 105-244), signed into law by President Clinton on October 7, 1998.
-The Higher Education Amendments of 1998 extended the principal provisions of FFELP to September 30, 2003 (or, in the case of borrowers who have received loans prior to that date, to September 30, 2008), except that the authority to make Consolidation Loans expires on September 30, 2003.
+The Higher Education Act was most recently reauthorized by the enactment of the Higher Education Amendments of 1998 (Public Law 105-244), signed into law on October 7, 1998.
+The Higher Education Amendments of 1998 extended the principal provisions of FFELP to September 30, 2004 (or, in the case of borrowers who have received loans prior to that date, to September 30, 2008), except that the authority to make Consolidation Loans expires on September 30, 2004.